aashishdhawan/aashishdhawan.github.io/_pages/about.md

 - **CocoaPods/Carthage** experience to setup different build configurations and integration with libraries/frameworks
 - **Strong layout experience**, I like to use Storyboards.
 - **Mobile Architectures** for scalable and modular apps.
-- **Release processes** using versioning tools, taging, branch management, fastlane, continuous delivery.
+- **Release processes** using versioning tools, tagging, branch management, fastlane, continuous delivery.

 **Other Skills**